elkorn/afronski.github.io/_drafts/mysterious-problem-with-missing-name-of-the-active-virtualenv.md

 # Mysterious problem with missing name of the active `virtualenv`

-Recently I have ran into an issue related with `virtualenv` and my shell.
-It did not display name of active `virtualenv` after invoking the standard command:
+Recently I have ran into an issue related to `virtualenv` and my shell.
+It did not display name of the active `virtualenv` after invoking the standard command:

 {% highlight bash %}
 source bin/activate